Course outline & essential info

-This is much more than a “ski junket” and will appeal to medics wanting to push their skiing standard, get a taste of ski touring and prepare for a mountain oriented expedition medic role.
-We welcome doctors and OHPs of all grades and ages who meet the skiing standard (see How well do delegates need to ski? below), and accept the obligatory accommodation arrangements and the dynamic, fluid nature of this course.
+This is much more than a “ski junket” and appeals to mountain mad medics wanting to push their skiing standard, try ski touring and prepare for a mountain oriented expedition medic role.
+We welcome doctors and OHPs of all grades and ages who meet the skiing standard and accept the obligatory accommodation arrangements and the dynamic, fluid nature of this course.
 The course is limited to 10 participants.
-(We are unable to accept telemarkers or snowboarders, even on split boards.
-Sorry!)

 2019 Timings & dates – arrival & departure

 WMT books shared apartment or non catered chalet accommodation for 7 nights on student’s behalf, Saturday to Saturday, with the first course skiing day on Sunday.
-The course concludes on Day 5 (Thursday) after skiing, enabling students to catch late flights home if necessary though time can be tight (9pm earliest to allow transfer time).
-In terms of flight times to book, the accommodation is normally available from 5pm and departure is by 10am on the last day.
+The course concludes about 5pm on Day 5 (Thursday) after skiing, enabling students to catch late flights home if necessary though time can be tight (9pm earliest to allow transfer time) though most people stay until Saturday and ski together Friday.
+In terms of flight times to book, the accommodation is normally available from 5pm Saturday and the latest departure is by 10am the following Saturday.

 Ski & mountain outline programme

 Day 1 – Morning meeting and ski warm up, mountain safety training/avalanche awareness & transceiver use, 6-7pm formal lecture kick off – evening welcome chat, intros and avalanche/medical lecture.